Narcissists, Sex and Fidelity

 Are narcissists mostly hyperactive or hypoactive sexually and to what extent are they likely to be unfaithful in marriage?

 Broadly speaking, there are two types of narcissists, loosely corresponding to the two categories mentioned in the question: the somatic narcissist and the cerebral narcissist.
+The cerebral narcissist reduces people to functions and the somatic narcissist regards and treats them as objects.

 The somatic narcissist derives narcissistic supply from other people’s reactions to his body: sexual conquests, bodybuilding, youthfulness, athletic prowess, competence in outdoor activities, or mere preening and titivating.
 Cerebral narcissists flaunt their intellect, intelligence, and knowledge to secure attention and adulation.